On the modeling of irreversibility by relaxator Liouville dynamics: Instability of Reversibility

 The presence of the relaxator is the central new element of the dynamics for states in a macroscopic system on time scales $t_s \ll t_e$.
 The relaxator is given by a resolvent $G_\DQ(z)$ within a continuous spectral resolution and the hopping super operators.
-It can also be given in terms of the spectral density for the complementary dynamics, $\gamma_{ \DQ}(\omega)$, corresponding eigenspace projectors $\Pi^\DQ(\omega)$, and the hopping super operators, $L_{\DP\DQ}$, $L_{\DQ\DP}$ as \be \Gamma(\omega)=\pi \gamma_{ \DQ}(\omega) L_{\DP\DQ} \Pi^\DQ(\omega) L_{\DQ\DP} \, . \ee So we can conclude as follows: provided the system's energy spectrum can be considered as discrete relative to the continuous spectrum of the complementary system, the $\DQ$-propagator leads to non-positive imaginary contributions to the eigenvalues of the Liouville (see Fig.~\ref{FIG2c}), indicating that the system undergoes a dynamic phase transition \cite{Pol2011} to irreversibility, with relaxation and decoherence (see Sec.~\ref{liouv}) when coupled to an environment \cite{JanBook2016}.
+It can also be given in terms of the {{} continuous density of frequency levels}, $\gamma_{ \DQ}(\omega)$, corresponding eigenspace projectors $\Pi^\DQ(\omega)$, and the hopping super operators, $L_{\DP\DQ}$, $L_{\DQ\DP}$ as \be \Gamma(\omega)=\pi \gamma_{ \DQ}(\omega) L_{\DP\DQ} \Pi^\DQ(\omega) L_{\DQ\DP} \, . \ee So we can conclude as follows: provided the system's energy spectrum can be considered as discrete relative to the continuous spectrum of the complementary system, the $\DQ$-propagator leads to non-positive imaginary contributions to the eigenvalues of the Liouville (see Fig.~\ref{FIG2c}), indicating that the system undergoes a dynamic phase transition \cite{Pol2011} to irreversibility, with relaxation and decoherence (see Sec.~\ref{liouv}) when coupled to an environment \cite{JanBook2016}.
 A similar characterization of irreversibility by complex eigenvalues of the time-evolution operator within the unit-circle in many-body systems has been put forward in \cite{YoshiSa2025}.

 It is worth mentioning that our criterion $t_{s} \ll t_{e}$ for irreversibility was used before by van Kampen \cite{vKamp} to derive from reversible quantum mechanics a classical master equation for the probability to find a system in a macro state \cite{VKampInNoise}.
 Whereas van Kampen used coarse grained modeling over frequency levels of width $1/t_{s} \gg 1/t_{e}$ and brute force omission of fine structure in matrix elements of observables with respect to the total system's frequency spectrum to arrive at his goal, we used an exact projector formalism to derive the equation of motion \Eq{Int4} for the system density operator.